piscue/centos-hateoas-vagrant-k8s/Readme.md

 # Hateoas Spring Boot example behind a load balancer

-This will create 3 VM running CentOS, two of them running the hateoas spring boot example, and one using HAProxy two balance load between the network
+This will create 3 VM running CentOS, two of them running the hateoas spring boot example, and one using HAProxy to balance load between the instances

 To run this test is based on using Vagrant and Virtualbox